Skip to main content

 Graduate credit may be transferred from other institutions.
 Credits transferred from another institution may be used for only one degree.
 Up to six semester hours of transfer credit may be applied toward fulfillment of graduate degree requirements if they are of high letter grade (B or higher; 'credit only' grades are unacceptable), are recommended by the student's supervisory committee, and were taken within four years of semester of admission to the University of Utah for master's students and within seven years of semester of admission to the University of Utah for doctoral students.

-Yes, you can apply as a non-matriculated student and enroll in courses in the Department of Biomedical Informatics.
-You can take up to 9 credit hours of coursework prior to being accepted to a graduate program and can then apply those courses to your Master's or Ph.D. program.
-You can apply here as a non-matriculated student (Non-Degree Seeking).
+Yes, you can apply as a non-matriculated graduate student and enroll in courses in the Department of Biomedical Informatics.
+You can take up to 9 credit hours of coursework prior to being accepted to a graduate program and can then apply those courses to your Master's or PhD program if B or higher grades are obtained.
+You can apply here as a non-matriculated graduate student (Non-Degree Seeking).
+Students on an F-1 visa are not allowed to enroll as a non-matriculated student at the University.

 Have more questions?
 Please reach out to: